Calamari/sequel-orm/readme.md

 ## Things that are still todo:

-### Next thing:
-- check that isDirty is false if setThing and removeThing is called and old state is set again

 ### v0.1:
-- implement belongsTo for hasMany
 - hasMany with different name
 - Check if record can be extracted as module from model.js
 - this readme file with all stuff explained